Get insider access

 Racing

-The TUF Gaming VG27AQ has an excellent SDR color gamut that covers most of the common sRGB color space, with okay coverage of the wider Adobe RGB color space, which might not be enough for professional photo editors.
+The ASUS TUF Gaming VG27AQ has a fantastic SDR color gamut that covers most of the common sRGB color space.
+However, it only has okay coverage of the wider Adobe RGB color space, which isn't ideal for professional photo editors.

 6.6